-- With your still digital camera, share your holiday pictures instantly by e-mail. - From your handycam to your VAIO, make the most of your captured moments with the VAIO's movie editina tools. - Carry pictures on you by copying image files from the Internet to your VAIO to your CLIE handheld. - With your voice recorder, add your voice to e-mails so your tone is never misunderstood.
+- With your still digital camera, share your holiday pictures instantly by e-mail. - From your handycam to your VAIO, make the most of your captured moments with the VAIO's movie editing tools. - Carry pictures on you by copying image files from the Internet to your VAIO and then to your CLIE handheld. - With your voice recorder, add your voice to e-mails so your tone is never misunderstood.

-The blue Memory StickTM is currently available with a 4, 8, 16, 32, 64 or a 128 MB memory (the equivalent capacity of 88 floppy disks).
+The blue Memory StickTM is currently available with a 4MB, 8MB, 16MB, 32MB, 64MB or a 128MB memory (the equivalent capacity of 88 floppy disks).